CTV Television Network

 CFCN-TV went on the air in Lethbridge on channel 13 on September 3rd.

-During these formative years, the larger operations of Toronto, Montreal, Vancouver and Ottawa were vying for a piece of the CTV production "pie".
+During these formative years, the larger stations in Toronto, Montreal, Vancouver and Ottawa were vying for a piece of the CTV production "pie".
 However hard the others tried, every year of its operation saw CFTO-TV Toronto with by far the lion's share of production - almost all of the prime-time, with the other stations adding only fringe-prime (before 8:00 pm) and daytime periods.

 That brought up another problem, the financing of the network by the stations.
 Woods Gordon, financial consultants, were brought in to examine CTV's books and those of its stations.
 As a result, a new formula was approved, easing the load on the small ("have-not") market stations, and providing for increased contributions by the big ("have") stations.